FaroukOyekunle/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * if the last digit of n is 0: the string and is 0
 * if the last digit of n is less than 6 and not 0: the string and is less than 6 and not 0
 * followed by a new line

+3. 2-print_alphabet.c Task: Write a program that prints the alphabet in lowercase, followed by a new line.

+* You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)
+* All your code should be in the main function
+* You can only use putchar twice in your code